kebaldwi/ansible_lab_v1/MDTGuide.md

 ```

 #### Processors
 We won't dive into the details.
-But the configuration below help rename tags and measurement names.
-Some data also have the value type converted to help data visualization in Grafana dashboard.
-If you want to learn more about these functions.
-Please refer to this [link](https://docs.influxdata.com/telegraf/v1.21/plugins/).
+But the configuration below helps to rename tags and measurement names.
+Some data also have the value type converted to help data visualization in the Grafana dashboard.
+If you want to learn more about these functions, please refer to this [link](https://docs.influxdata.com/telegraf/v1.21/plugins/).
 Filter with "Processors" type.

 ```
 [[processors.converter]]